spiritedlemon/OOP-GroupAssignment/oop/README.md

 Defeating him will end the game.

 There's two paths you can take, one is longer (The right path)but brings you past a cave housing a golem who gifts you a sword.
-In our current version the sword is only aesthetic but in future versions we hope to make it more powerful, rewarding the player for exploring.
+This sword does more damage and thus should allow the player kill the final boss more easily.
+This 'reward for exploring' style is something we wanted to emphasize more in our game but sadly didnt get a chance.

 **SpoilersAbove**